birkir/react-native-appstore/README.md

 yarn test
 ```

+# Continuous Delivery

+The pipeline for continously deliver the app is actually two separate processes integrated seamlessly into one.

+Contributors are responsible for running tests locally before pushing to GitHub.
+This creates smoother experience for both the contributors and the maintainers.

+Tests are run automatically in a CI when a pull-request (PR) is created, the pull-request can only be merged when the tests do pass.

+Every commit on the `master` branch will do one of the following after tests have passed:

+### Native build (binary)
+Check if any changes were made to the `./ios` folder or if a commit message includes the tag `[BUILD]`.
+Do a full native  build, sign it and upload it to TestFlight.
+Upload debug symbols to Sentry.

+### CodePush build (assets)
+Build and pack OTA update via CodePush (if native build was not made).
+Upload sourcemaps to Sentry.

+The TestFlight version of the app is linked to staging code-push key and the AppStore version is linked to production code-push key.
+Manual promotion can be done after the TestFlight app has been approved for sale.

 # App Store clone in react-native

 This sample project was intended to demonstrate the possibilities with react-native.